 Many of you know that I have been on an adventure since the middle of January.
 I left on a bright sunny morning with my car packed and headed south to find a new home with a much warmer winter climate.
 Some of you were even inspiring me on Facebook during my travels.

 I would like to share what I experienced when my spiritual guidance (my heart) and my human self (my head) started colliding.
 The results were sometimes painful, and at other times full of amazing fun or at least a laugh.
-My hope is that my story "Excitement, Chaos, & Peace" will in someway assist you in understanding these new beautiful of 2017.
+My hope is that my story “Excitement, Chaos, & Peace” will in someway assist you in taking a plug into the scary unknown.

 My first stop was the Arlington/Alexandria area in VA.
 I enjoyed the old vs the new and was delighted to be out exploring and walking in the warm sun.
 I had planned to stay an extra day to participate in the “Women’s March” in DC.
 MY friend JoAnn had lovingly made me a pink “Pussy Hat”.
 Has I walked around the day before the march I was already meeting amazing women who had traveled from far and wide to be part of the march,

 I was really excited yet a little apprehensive to go off by myself on public transportation into downtown DC.
 I started at a nearby bus stop and by the next stop the bus began to fill with women wearing pink hats too.
 The metro station was a sea of people and we waited for 45 min.’s for an extra train that was added just for our stop.
 On the train not one more person could fit.

 Next to me was a college student in a wheel chair.
 Her parents were with her to help her navigate.
 She had never been on a train in her wheelchair much less a packed one.
 Women around us starting talking with us and one shared a beautiful pin with the young woman for her hat.